 The cowboy city of Calgary in Canada saw the largest fall in the number of privately owned cars because of car2go.
 Every shared car replaced a total of eleven vehicles here, adding up to the equivalent of 6,000 vehicles.
-The environment also benefited from a reduction in greenhouse gases of 14 tonnes per car2go vehicle, a total of around 8,000 tonnes of CO₂ a year.
+The environment also benefited from a reduction in greenhouse gases of 14 tons per car2go vehicle, a total of around 8,000 tons of CO₂ a year.
 In Vancouver, which is particularly environmentally conscious, car2go removed over 8,000 vehicles from the streets.
-The total vehicle miles travelled (VMT) fell by 34.2 million miles and the overall reduction in greenhouse gas emissions was 10,000 tonnes.
+The total vehicle miles travelled (VMT) fell by 34.2 million miles and the overall reduction in greenhouse gas emissions was 10,000 tons.

 The researchers from Berkeley estimate that the sharing of cars has led to a saving of between ten and 29 million VMT per year per city.
-This equals a reduction in greenhouse gas emissions of between 5.5 and 12.7 tonnes per car2go vehicle.
+This equals a reduction in greenhouse gas emissions of between 5.5 and 12.7 tons per car2go vehicle.
 On average, environmental pollution in the cities studied fell by 10 percent.
-According to the scientists’ calculations, the overall reduction in greenhouse gases in the five cities was in the region of 39,127 tonnes.
+According to the scientists’ calculations, the overall reduction in greenhouse gases in the five cities was in the region of 39,127 tons.

 The study also found that carsharing influenced everyday driving habits.
 10 percent of participants in the five cities stated that they drive less overall.
 However, a majority, especially in densely populated urban centres such as Vancouver and Washington, stated that they tend to drive more.
 Among the losers are the taxi companies, as it appears that car2go is seen as a replacement for taxis in most cities.
 But car2go customers also use public transport less frequently and get around on foot more often.